StevenChristiano/AccelokaApp/README.md

 - npm run dev

 ### BUG
 There is a bug still with the Book Ticket.
 When I add the ticket with lowercase, it can't find the ticket, but the BookedTicketId still accept it, so when i want to book another ticket, the bookedTicketID skipped a number.
 The solution is maybe to add more validation to it.
+(Fixed)